johnpaulbalagolan/lr-wiki/Proposed-Readme.md

 See the License for the specific language governing permissions and limitations under the License.

+# Prerequisites

+### Linux

+* Curl

+>     sudo apt-get install curl

 # Installation

 ## 1. CouchDB (1.0.2)

+* Copy the download link for Couchbase Single Server Community 1.1, which is a binary distribution of CouchDB 1.0.2 from http://www.couchbase.com/downloads (NOTE: 1.1 is a "Previous Release") then issue the following commands:

 ### Linux

-* Install CouchDB Setup Dependencies

->     sudo apt-get install ruby1.8 rubygems1.8
+* Remove Couchdb-bin

->     sudo apt-get -f install
+>     sudo apt-get remove couchdb-bin

-* Install CouchDB 1.0.2
+* Install Couchbase

-Use Couchbase's Single Server community 1.1. distribution, which is a binary distribution of 1.0.2 that includes GeoCouch.
-The informational download page is here: http://www.couchbase.com/downloads/couchbase-single-server/community.
-Copy the download link for the distribution you need, which should be either the 32-bit or 64-bit Linux (DEB).
-Then issue the following commands:

 >     cd ~/
 >     curl "<download url>" -o couchbase-server.deb
->     chmod -X couchbase-server.deb
 >     sudo dpkg -i couchbase-server.deb

 ### Mac